yonigibbs/yaet/README.md

       (e.g. `PlayingModel.timerDropMessageId`, `HighlightAnimation.Id`, etc.)
 - [ ] Make UI responsive.
   - [ ] Buttons to use instead of keyboard for phones/tablets?
+  - [ ] Let user pause/resume by clicking on game
 - [ ] Improve Game Over animation - drop the "Game Over" message down from top of board (use SVG for this?)
 - [ ] Use `elm-animator` instead of doing animations manually?
 - [ ] Add smoother transitions (e.g. fade out/in) between welcome screen and game screen